Siaff/DunDunv2/README.md

 But will still give you the raw report.

-Dun-Dunv2's Prefix js <b>+</b>
 # Commands
 + metar   ––– Usage: "+metar EKCH".
 If you supply the correct ICAO for your airport it will get information that you requested.
 + taf       ––– Usage "+taf EKCH".
 If you supply the correct ICAO for your airport it will get information that you requested.
++ icao    ––– Usage: "+icao EKCH".
+If you supply an ICAO for a airport it will give you the full name of the airport.
 + info    ––– Gives some basic information about the Bot.
 + help    ––– Shows a command like this with all the commands and also some information about them.
 + ping	  ––– Gives you the bots ping.
 + uptime  ––– Gives you how long the bot has been up.
-+ icao    ––– Usage: "+icao EKCH".
-If you supply an ICAO for a airport it will give you the full name of the airport.

 METAR is weather for airports!
 METAR stands for Meteorological Terminal Aviation Routine.
-METAR gives you information abou the airports weather.
+METAR gives you information about the airports weather.
+TAF is a forecast for airports!
+TAF stands for Terminal Aerodrome Forecast.
+TAF gives you a forecast about the weather including predicted winds.

 # WIP
 - NOTAM (Notice To Airmen)
-- Weight.
+- Weight translation.
 - Route planning wihtin Europe
 - Global Route planning
 - Aviation Quizes.